Skip to content

 Applebee's Double Crunch Shrimp are coated in a crispy batter and fried until golden brown.
 An order of these came with roughly a dozen shrimp and two sides for $21.59.

-The look: Applebee's fried shrimp were definitely a visual improvement over Hooters' shrimp.
-They looked well battered, crispy, and sported a nice medium golden brown color.
+The look: Applebee's fried shrimp was definitely a visual improvement over Hooters' shrimp.
+They looked well battered and crispy and sported a nice medium golden brown color.
 On the other hand, they were some of the smallest shrimp I tried, which is surprising considering that Applebee's was one of the most expensive chains.

 The taste: The second I bit into one of Applebee's fried shrimp, I immediately proclaimed that they tasted like a frozen fish stick.
 Fish stick fans might be encouraged by that comparison, but these just weren't what I was hoping for.
 As noted above, the shrimp already looked small to begin with.
 After biting through a surprisingly thick layer of breading, I found them rubbery in texture and even punier on the inside.